 Are you a graduate?
 Or is your child, relative, or friend a graduating senior?
 In what ways are you trying to encourage them?
 Will you commit to praying for them throughout this challenging season?
 You can always write me through my contact page and fill out the basic name and address info; then the email will come to me.
 Your name or info will never be shared with anyone without your permission.

 Share This Post with Others

 Using only the share buttons here or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
+Please do not copy this material or any parts of it on blogs or any other places without express and written permission from me.
 If you haven’t signed up for my weekly posts and newsletter updates, remember to do so soon.
 I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
 Also, if you are visual like me, you can join me and follow my boards on Pinterest.